Sdey702/Linux_assistant/README.md

 # Linux_assistant
-Voice assistant for linux working both offline and online .
+Voice assistant for linux working both offline and online .<br>
 Use in your system follow some step.

 1. You have python 3.7 or grater vertion in your Linux system
 2. Goto this link download this file (https://drive.google.com/file/d/1XmuoJNK6pBkmoSAmdHrJKGwDVgOw98Kk/view?usp=sharing)
-3.Unzip this file [YOU GET ** dist ** directory]
+3.Unzip this file [YOU GET **dist** directory]
-4.Open your terminal and go this directory path and execute ** main ** file **Using ./main  command**
+4.Open your terminal and go this directory path and execute **main** file **Using ./main  command**

 ## Features :
 ```